simplificator/kickstart-docker/README.md

-# Docker Kickstart / Demo Project
+# Docker and Semaphore 2.0 Kickstart / Demo Project

 This projects is intended to demonstrate how to